Today’s article on email marketing best practices is long and thorough.

 - Resource Roundup

-My newsletter is called the Weekend Digest.
-It consists of one main article plus a handful of links to other great resources I’ve found.
-Having a set format makes it fast and easy to put together.
+My original email newsletter consisted of one main article plus a handful of links to other great resources I’ve found.
+Having a set format made it fast and easy to put together.

 5. Send out targeted offers (occasionally)